VOTE! UC faces catastrophic cuts if prop 30 fails. October 29, 2012Posted by admin in : Uncategorized , add a comment

 October 25, 2012

-With the November election looming, I am writing to encourage all members of the University of California community – students, faculty, staff and alumni – to exercise your right to vote.
+With the November election looming, I am writing to encourage all members of the University of Chicago community – students, faculty, staff and alumni – to exercise your right to vote.
 The decisions made on Tuesday, November 6, will be of great importance for all America, with the presidency and control of Congress on the line.
 But here in California, the election also could prove pivotal to the University of California and its immediate future.

 I refer to Proposition 30, one of 11 statewide initiatives on the California ballot.
 This initiative, advanced by Governor Brown, would increase income and sales taxes on a temporary basis and thus avoid an assortment of prospective “trigger cuts” that were written into the current State budget, pending the election outcome.

 As you probably recall, The Regents last summer took the extraordinary step of endorsing Proposition 30, noting that should it fail our budget will be reduced by $250 million.
 In addition, $125 million currently in the budget to ensure no increases in tuition through fiscal year 2012-13 will be forfeited.

 Sadly, it’s not news that public higher education in California has been battered by declining State support.
 With an additional blow of this magnitude, The Regents’ resolution stated, “the ability of the University of California to ensure the high-quality education that Californians have come to expect will be jeopardized….”